eclipse-archived/whiskers.js/API.md

 This document will explain the classes and methods in the Eclipse Whiskers client library.

+**This is a very early version of the API.
+It may change considerably before being stabilized.** If you are using an early version it is a very good idea to lock to a specific version of Whiskers — a loose version constraint could cause you to unintentionally upgrade to an incompatible version of the API.
+This is not a good experience and we plan to have a stable API at version 1.0 that does not introduce breaking changes.

 ## Models

 There are currently 8 models in the client library.